Typhoon Nabi: Preparations

 In Kyushu, officials evacuated over a quarter of a million people in fear of Typhoon Nabi affecting Japan.
 These continued after the storm made landfall to protect residents from flood waters and landslides.
-The first order during the storm took place in the Arita district.
+The first order during the storm took place near Arita.
 In Miyazaki City, 21,483 households were evacuated following reports of significant overflow on the nearby river.
 Another 10,000 residences were vacated in Nobeoka following similar reports.
 The entirety of the West Japan Railway Company was shut down.
 Canceled train services affected 77,800 people on Shikoku.
 Ferry service was also shut down, cutting off transportation for tens of thousands of people.
 In addition, at least 723 flights were cancelled because of the storm.
 Japan's second-largest refinery, Idemitsu Kosan, stopped shipments to other refineries across the area, and Japan's largest refinery, Nippon Oil, stopped all sea shipments.
 The Cosmo Oil Company, Japan's fourth largest refinery, stopped all shipments to Yokkaichi and Sakaide refineries.
 About 700 schools in the country were closed.
 Approximately 1,500 soldiers were dispatched to Tokyo to help coastal areas prepare for Typhoon Nabi's arrival, and to clean up after the storm.
 Officials in the Miyazaki Prefecture issued a flood warning for expected heavy rains in the area.

 In South Korea, the government issued a typhoon warning for the southern portion of the country along the coast, prompting the airport at Pohang to close, and forcing 162 flights to be canceled.
 Ferry service was also disrupted, and thousands of boats returned to port.
 The storm also prompted 138 schools to close in the region.
 Earlier, the storm spurred fears of a possible repeat of either typhoon Rusa in 2002 or Maemi in 2003, both of which were devastating storms in South Korea.
 Officials in the Russian Far East issued a storm warning for Vladivostok, advising boats to remain at port.